chef/chef-web-docs/chef_master/source/supermarket.rst

         node.set['supermarket_omnibus']['chef_oauth2_app_id'] = app['app_id']
         node.set['supermarket_omnibus']['chef_oauth2_secret'] = app['secret']

-Go ahead and save and close the file.
+Save and close the file.

-Now, let’s install the dependent cookbooks in supermarket-omnibus-cookbook.
+Now, retrieve the cookbooks on which ``supermarket-omnibus-cookbook`` depends.

    .. code-block:: bash

       $ (your workstation) berks install

-Now we need to upload all dependent cookbooks to the Chef Server (NOTE: There is more than one way to do this, use whatever works best for you and your team’s workflow).
+Upload all dependent cookbooks to the Chef Server (There is more than one way to do this, use whatever works best for you and your team’s workflow).

    .. code-block:: bash